costomato/SyncPlay/README.md

 - Synchronized video playback with friends in real-time
 - Pure Kotlin in the frontend with a Ktor backend
 - Uses websockets to connect clients
+- MVVM architecture (I made this app in a hurry, so the code is not very clean)

 ## Getting started
 1. Download the app from the Google Play Store (coming soon)